Battle of Montese

-The Battle of Montese was fought from 14 to 17 April 1945 in Italian commune of Montese, at the end of World War II, as part of the final Allied offensive in the Italian campaign.
+The Battle of Montese was fought from 14 to 17 April 1945 in the Italian commune of Montese, at the end of World War II, as part of the final Allied offensive in the Italian campaign.
 It pitted the 1st Division of the Brazilian Expeditionary Force (FEB), reinforced by tanks from the American 1st Armored Division, against German troops of the Wehrmacht's 14th Army.
-It is considered the bloodiest WW2 battle fought by Brazil.
+It is considered the bloodiest World War II battle fought by Brazil.

 Background

+A diorama mockup of the battle on display at the Fort Copacabana museum in Rio de Janeiro, Brazil.

 The commune of Montese occupies a vast area of hills bordering the provinces of Modena and Bologna, in the Emilia-Romagna region.
 It was considered a region of difficult access due to the German fortifications built as part of the Gothic Line.
 German troops were in possession of the Montese area.
 Contrary to the expectations of the Allied Command in Italy, the final spring offensive, which had begun a week earlier in the British 8th Army sector, had made little progress, encountering strong resistance from the main German forces in Italy.
 Thus, the offensive in the American 5th Army sector (to which the 1st Brazilian Division was attached) began on 14 April without benefiting from the advances that were still expected in the British sector.

 In the American sector, the 1st Brazilian Division would become the only Allied division to attain the planned objective on the first day of the offensive.
 In Montese, which was the division's objective, the action involved, in addition to infantry, artillery garrisons and supporting armored units.
 The 3rd Battalion of the 11th Infantry Regiment, which would advance towards Serreto-Paravento-Montelo, was at the center of the Brazilian formation, with the 1st Battalion on the left and the 2nd Battalion on the right.